EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

     nano ~/.bashrc

-Then, add the upcoming snippet to the `~/.bashrc` imediatly before sourcing the file to customize the bash prompt.
+Then, add the upcoming snippet to the `~/.bashrc` immediately before sourcing the file to customize the bash prompt.

     # User's environmnent variables
     export export MAVEN_HOME=/opt/maven/current